Blog

 Renting a house during your travel nursing contract is an excellent option for traveling families.
 A house rental gives you your own space and possibly some yard space.
 Additionally, your home rental may come with parking or even a garage.
 It is essential to consider the travel nurse house’s location to your work and if you will be responsible for caring for the grounds while renting.

-How much does housing for travel nurses in Arizona cost?
+How much does travel nurse housing in Arizona cost?

 After you decide what amenities are non-negotiable for you and what kind of space you need, you must create a travel nurse housing budget for your contract time in Arizona.
 You should also consider if you will get renter’s insurance or how much transportation will cost you during your time in the state.

-Now is also the time to decide if you will use the housing options provided by your travel agency or choose a housing stipend.
+Now is also the time to decide if you will use the travel nurse housing in Arizona options provided by your travel agency or choose a housing stipend.
 If you aren’t sure which would be your best option, here is a little breakdown of the pros and cons.

 The cost of travel nurse housing in Arizona can vary depending on your location and the size of your rental.
 Studio rentals range from $500 to $1000 per month, one-bedroom rentals range from $600 to $1000 per month, and two or more bedroom rentals will cost between $750-$2000 per month.